 El Compadre features warm hacienda-like ambience to accompany their famous “flaming margaritas.”
 Paired with generous portions, a trio of live musicians every night, you’ll soon discover how El Compadre has managed to stand out in a city of margaritas for decades.

 As one of the oldest restaurants in Stockton, Arroyo’s Café has a history of serving up some of the best margaritas in town.
 Located on picturesque Quail Lake, you can often enjoy your margarita with a special event or live music—but always the fresh, homemade tortillas that have been made with love since the restaurant opened back in 1946.

-Las Casuelas Nuevas has a rich history in Palm Springs, thanks in part to the margarita mix that is crafted in-house each day.
+Las Casuelas Nuevas has a rich history in Rancho Mirage, thanks in part to the margarita mix that is crafted in-house each day.
 Choose from the house margarita (a happy hour special) or go for a top shelf tequila version.
 Either way, you’ll find a refreshing treat to pair with the menu of family recipes.

 Sandbar is located right on State Street, Santa Barbara’s thriving main drag.
 Stop by for a margarita during dinner hours or happy hour to enjoy one of the many margaritas that are crafted using local produce and fruit.
 After the sun goes down, Sandbar transforms into a happening night spot.

 A fine dining restaurant that doubles as a tequila museum, Mayahuel celebrates the flavor and tradition of agave.
 In addition to carefully curated dishes, Mayahuel offers education programs including classes and special events that are devoted to tequila.
 And you’ll find an array of margaritas and other tequila-based cocktails as well as a happy hour and other ways to experience the flavors of agave.